micheldc55/customer_segmentation_project/README.md

 **Cluster 4:** 'Taken men'.
 Married males **Cluster 5:** 'The small town Janes'.
 Single females from small cities

-If the marketing team now had a male, married customer, they would immediatly assign him to **cluster 4**.
+If the marketing team had a male, married customer, the model would immediatly assign him to **cluster 4**.
+Likewise, if the marketing team brought a female customer who is single and lives in a small city, the model would assign her to **cluster 5**.